Ethical Lending In Australia

 Another place to look is called Don’t Bank on the Bomb which will show you which banks around the world lend money to nuclear weapons producers: https://www.dontbankonthebomb.com

 If you feel very passionate about a particular cause (or many causes) then where you put your money matters.
 This goes for your savings and investments, along with who you borrow from.
 The interest you pay on loans may be invested according to the banks interests (which may differ from your own).

-If you want to support an ethical bank then things you can do include:
+So, if you want to support an ethical bank then the things you can do include:

-- Moving your savings and transaction accounts across to your bank of choice,
+- First, moving your savings and transaction accounts across to an ethical bank,

-- Using them for your personal lending needs such as credit cards or home loans and
+- Using an ethical lender for your personal lending needs such as credit cards and home loans, and

-- Ensuring your superannuation is invested with an ethical fund too
+- You can ensure your superannuation is invested with an ethical fund too.